 Where do most of your paying clients come from?
 You can’t know unless you carefully track this information.
 So make sure you ask every new lead and customer where they’ve heard about you.
 And there’s no better way to make sure you don’t forget to ask than to add that question to your client intake form templates.

 Once you know where most of your clients come from, you can spend more of your efforts on that.
 For instance, you may realize that you’ve been spending too much on paid ads when, in reality, 80% of your clients are coming through social media.
 Or maybe you’ll realize that you aren’t pulling in as many referrals as you’d like.
+Investing in a referral marketing platform may be beneficial and boost the number of referred clients.

 FAQs about intake forms